HeadersIQ/Statistical-Audit-and-DQA-Evaluation/README.md

 Author: Marcelo Valentim Silva

-University: Curtin University, Perth, Western Australia
+University: Curtin University, Perth, Western Australia, Australia

 This repository contains the research code, retained inputs, generated workbooks, prompts, execution records, selected dataset-level outputs, figures, and supporting documentation associated with the Statistical Audit and operational Data Quality Assessment evaluation reported in Chapter 6 of the PhD thesis Attribute-Based Approach for Semantic Type Detection and Data Quality Assessment in Diverse Data Sources and Domains.